bigwiv/Biopython-cn/chr13.rst

  **New methods**
-    Generally useful functions for operating on Tree or Clade objects appear on the Biopython wiki first, so that casual users can test them and decide if they°Øre useful before we add them to Bio.Phylo:
+    Generally useful functions for operating on Tree or Clade objects appear on the Biopython wiki first, so that casual users can test them and decide if they‚Äôre useful before we add them to Bio.Phylo:

     ```http://biopython.org/wiki/Phylo_cookbook`` <http://biopython.org/wiki/Phylo_cookbook>`__